 What are ClearCorrect and Candid customers saying?

 It’s tough to get a consensus on ClearCorrect’s customer satisfaction because their treatment and customer service are handled by individual dentist offices.
 But based on the reviews we could find, customers are generally pleased with their results and customer experience.
-Candid customers have high praise for the company’s products, results, and customer service.
+Candid’s new hybrid model barely has any reviews yet, but in the past, Candid customers have high praise for the company’s products, results, and customer service.
 It appears that they provide a consistently excellent customer experience.

 How long do ClearCorrect and Candid take?

-Since ClearCorrect usually handles more severe cases, the treatment often takes longer, 12 months on average.
-Candid can correct most conditions in around 6 months.
+Since ClearCorrect usually handles more severe cases, the treatment often takes longer: 12 months on average.
+Candid can correct mild-to-moderate conditions in 6-9 months.
 However, these timelines can be shorter or longer depending on the severity of your condition and how consistently you wear your aligners.

 What’s the difference between ClearCorrect and Candid?